henesy/blog/content/go-legacy/index.md

 This post intends to showcase programming patterns, or _stuff_, which is common between Newsqueak, Alef, Plan9 C, Limbo, and Go.

 All of these code snippets should be complete as shown and compilable/runnable in the state presented.
+The Alef examples might have subtle typos, but this is due to the fact I had to manually re-type them out from VirtualBox since I didn't have copy/paste available to the guest.

+Commentary has been inserted before examples where I believe it will be helpful.

+If I missed a feature or misreported a fact, feel free to open an issue/PR against [the blog on GitHub](http://github.com/henesy/blog).

+## Motivation

 Articles or posts talking about Go's predecessors have a habit of referring to the languages listed above, but can fail to provide concrete resources for seeing how these languages work.
 This post aims to provide a reference for such languages.

+I find being able to play with languages and see complete programs showing how the language fits together as a whole rather than just small snippets extremely valuable for learning.

+In particular with older languages, it can be difficult to find ways to practically experiment with the language and get a feel for the ergonomics of the error reporting, building of complex programs, etc. without having access to the compiler/interpreter/environment itself.
+As such, paths to being able to write in these languages have been provided for each language presented.

 Note that this reference is not intended to be exhaustive.

-If I missed a feature or misreported a fact, feel free to open an issue/PR against [the blog on GitHub](http://github.com/henesy/blog).

 ## Building and running examples

 ### Newsqueak

-The unix port of squint is probably the most straightforward method, found [here](https://github.com/rwos/newsqueak).
+The unix port of squint is found at <https://github.com/rwos/newsqueak>.

 The papers describing Newsqueak: